mikegrudic/meshoid/README.md

 %matplotlib inline
 ```

 Let's make a regular grid in the unit cube as a test case.
-Then we'll make a meshoid out of them with periodic boundaries.
+Then we'll make a meshoid out of those points with periodic boundaries.

 ```python